vacp2p/rfc-index/nomos/data-availability-layer.md

 the data availbilty mechanism within Nomos provides guarantees that transaction data within Nomos Zones to be vaild.

 ## Motivation
+Decentralized blockchains require full nodes to verify network transactions by downloading all the data of the network.
+Light nodes on the other do not download the entire network data, but require strong data availibility guarantees.
+There is a need for any node to prove the validity of some transaction data being added to the blockchain, without the need for the node to download all the transaction data.
+Downloading all the data does not allow the blockchain network to have light nodes, requiring all node roles to be limited to full nodes, and linimiting the scalability of the network.

+The Nomos data availability layer includes a data availability sampling mechanism, and privacy-perserving mechanism to solve the data availability problem.

 ## Specification
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [2119](https://www.ietf.org/rfc/rfc2119.txt).